Sunday, December 26, 2010

 + A story I LOVE to tell on Christmas Eve is not the typical Christmas Eve story.
 My poor mother has had to hear this story so many times, she just rolls her eyes at it.
 And some of you have no doubt heard me tell it as well.
 But…this Christmas Eve story does not involve your usual cast of characters.
 It involves rather a very famous Episcopal parish in New York City and a very famous actress from a by-gone era.

 The story involves Tallulah Bankhead.
 Now some of you are thinking: I haven’t heard that name in years.
 Others are maybe saying: I have never heard that name before in my life.
 But Tallulah Bankhead, star of stage and screen, including, most famously, Alfred Hitchcock’s Lifeboat, was also an Episcopalian.
-And in fact quite the High Church Episcopalian.
+And in fact quite the Anglo-Catholic Episcopalian.

 When she was in New York, she attended the Church of St. Mary the Virgin just off Times Square.
 If you have never been there, it is truly the place to see—if you can see it.
 This church is so High and is notorious for using so much incense it is affection ally called “Smoky Mary’s” (and it is one of my favorite places to visit in Manhattan).